original article posted on: Thu, 12 August 2021

 New Delhi is using the tactic of electorally redistricting, gerrymandering, to dilute the presence of Muslims in Indian-occupied Kashmir.

-After the Article 370 and 35 were rebuked from the Indian constitution two years ago, it was made easier to suppress the Kashmiri population and lessen the call for self-determination.
+After the Article 370 and 35 were rebuked from the Indian constitution three years ago, it was made easier to suppress the Kashmiri population and lessen the call for self-determination.
 The New Delhi crackdowns have targeted Kashmiri civilians, journalists, and protesters.

 Foreign Policy reports that, “Altered demographics, when combined with a clever reconfiguration of electoral constituencies, would allow Hindu-nationalist politicians to realize their long-standing goal of installing a Hindu chief minister in Kashmir.”